 Then, let yourself be spellbound by the haunting stories surrounding our charming Victorian library, home to a collection of literary gems, some of which date back to the 16th century.

-Our Discovery tour will be offered from Fridays to Sundays through the end of Decenber.
+Our Discovery tour will be available Saturdays and Sundays, 11 a.m.–6 p.m., from January 31 to March 29.
 Off-season public and school group tours are available by reservation only for a minimum of 8 people at least two weeks in advance.
-For more information on tour times or to reserve your group tour at the desired time and date, please contact Stefanie Johnston, Guided Tours Coordinator at firstname.lastname@example.org or 418-694-9147, ext.
+For more information on tour times or to reserve your group tour at the desired time and date, please contact Stefanie Johnston, Guided Tours Coordinator at email@example.com or 418-694-9147, ext.
 226.